subuser-security/subuser/CONTRIBUTING.md

  * When using the `FROM` command, you must not build your docker-image off a user uploaded image(even a verified one) you can only build off the official docker images.

+ * When a "program" does not declare an executable(aka, its only purpose is to provide a base image from which other programs are built) that program's name should be prefixed with the string "lib"

 Contributing code to the repository:
 ------------------------------------